 This took a lot of planning with my Dad.
 My biggest concern was getting the electrical hookup right for the Ss Brewtech 3v control panel which needs two 240v twist-lock outlets and a standard 120v outlet.
 And I needed it in the right spot.

 I was also concerned about the hood and how it would be powered.
-I decided to just copy exactly what Kal did with his original hood set up over at TheElectricBrewery.com.
+I decided to copy precisely what Kal did with his original hood set up at TheElectricBrewery.com.
 That means, I only needed a standard 120v outlet to plug the fan into with a switch to control it.

 Then, I had to decide how many outlets I wanted and where I wanted them.
 Plus, all the lights and where to put them.